jfq3/miga_singularity/installing_miga-web.md

 - You have to create an account every time Miga-Web is restarted.
 - If you use the same email address, it won't let you.
 - Creating a new project, you are asked to enter a path, but only a name is accepted (alphanumeric and underscore).
 - I don't know what you can actually do once you have it running.
 Is everything lost once you stop the instance?
-Tun off your coputer?
+Turn off your computer?
 - If I try to log in, the email and password boxes appear to be populated with my Miga Online info.
 This maybe because of how my browser identifies the site?